OVERVIEW

 Uniform upkeep

-All branches of the military issue uniforms to their members that they are required to wear and provide them with a monthly clothing allowance for regular upkeep.
+All branches of the military issue uniforms to their members that they are required to wear and typically provide them with a monthly clothing allowance for regular upkeep.
 For tax years prior to 2018, uniform expenses that exceed that allowance may be deducted as an unreimbursed employee expense subject to 2% of your adjusted gross income, if you itemize your deductions.

 Beginning with tax year 2018, these unreimbursed employee expenses are no longer deductible.